-This Sydney one week itinerary kicks off in the unofficial capital of Australia, the city of Sydney has tonnes to explore.
+This Sydney one week itinerary kicks off in the unofficial capital of Australia.
 It’s likely that this city will be in your Australia plans for the chance to glimpse the amazing views of the Harbour Bridge and the Sydney Opera House.
-However, there’s so much more to the city and one of the best ways (in my view) to see this beautiful city is to do the coastal walk from Coogee beach to Bondi beach.
+However, there’s so much more to the city and one of the best ways (in my view) to see this beautiful city is to do the coastal walk from Coogee Beach to Bondi beach.
 Whilst you could easily spend a week in Sydney alone, plan for a couple of days here at the beginning of your week in New South Wales, before heading off to other parts of the state.

 Make sure you factor in getting a brunch (or two) with some avocado of course and a few flat whites!